Returns | Follow the different steps of a return

 3. Follow the quality control & product storage at the warehouse

-4. Manually close a return
+4. Closing and resolving a return

 5. Frequently Asked Questions